• Skip to primary navigation

 When properly prepared, it can be tender enough to melt in your mouth.

-Many chefs consider it to be the king of steaks, and therefore, it tends to be on the pricier side compared to other cuts.
+Many chefs consider it to be the king of steaks, and therefore, it is usually on the pricier side compared to other cuts - find prime rib substitutes for feasts when a more economical option is needed.

 However, its delicious taste makes it worth every penny spent.